prometheus/docs/content/docs/introduction/overview.md

 Prometheus scrapes metrics from instrumented jobs, either directly or via an intermediary push gateway for short-lived jobs.
-It stores all scraped samples locally and runs rules over this data to either record new timeseries from existing data or generate alerts.
+It stores all scraped samples locally and runs rules over this data to either record new time series from existing data or generate alerts.
 PromDash or other API consumers can be used to visualize the collected data.